-COMMITTEE ON MINISTRY POLICY
+SHARED MINISTRY TEAM POLICY

-The Committee on Ministry is a standing committee with a minimum of three church members serving three-year terms on a staggered basis.
+The Shared Ministry Team is a standing committee with a minimum of three church members serving three-year terms on a staggered basis.
 There is no limit to the number of terms an individual can serve, but they must be up for re-nomination every three years.
 Potential members are to be nominated by the minister.
 The minister will provide twice as many nominees as there are vacancies and has the option of nominating outgoing members serving in the final year of their term.
 All nominees must have been attending SWUU for a minimum of five years and be church members in their year of nomination.
 New members will be elected by the Board of Trustees from the provided candidate pool prior to the start of the new church year.
 Desired qualities in candidates include objective outlooks, good listening skills, empathy, approachability, patience, good mediation skills and a capacity to consider the well-being of the entire church congregation.

-The Committee on Ministry will fulfill four major functions
+The Shared Ministry Team will fulfill four major functions